 Is addiction a family disease?
 What does this mean?
-Those suffering from addictive behaviors are suffering.
+Those experiencing addictive behaviors are suffering on their own.
 And their loved ones suffer immensely, too.
-It goes without saying that living with substance use disorder is incredibly difficult.
+It goes without saying that living with alcohol addiction or substance use disorder is incredibly difficult.

-When someone using drugs begins to hurt their family, they may experience various behavioral symptoms.
-They may show disrespect to their siblings and parents.
+When someone using alcohol or drugs begins to hurt their family, they may have various behavioral symptoms.
+They may show disrespect to their friends, siblings, or parents.
 In addition, they might lash out, challenge boundaries, or project their emotional struggles.
 Furthermore, other family members may modify their behaviors to manage the stress of it all.
 Some may try and help the individual using drugs or alcohol to protect them from getting into trouble.
 Thus, becoming the enabler.
 Others may take on the role of caretaker and attempt to compensate, providing care that may be lacking.
 These are only a few examples of the dysfunctional roles that family members might play.

 Addiction: A Family Disease

 In a recent study at Texas Tech University, the saying, “addiction is a family disease” took on new meaning.
 Not only is the addicted brain affected by the substances.
 In addition, the family members’ brains actually change as well.
 The study found that family members suffer as a result of the addict’s behavior.
 The prefrontal cortex of one using substances shuts down when faced with temptation or triggered to use drugs.
 Research shows the family members’ prefrontal cortex malfunctions as well.
 Hence, studies validate that addiction is a family disease.
 Parents and siblings can actually crave patterns.
 They seek to rescue and care-take their addicted family member.
 Therefore, this is similar to the substance abuser who craves their substance of choice.

 The conclusion of the Texas Tech study, states the following: